-If the church or church hall is let to outside organisations, they are told in writing that in the event of an accident, details must be entered in the accident book.
-A separate book is kept for this purpose.
+If the church or SJC is let to outside organisations, they are told in writing that in the event of an accident, details must be entered in the accident book.

 2. GENERAL FIRE SAFETY

 Our policy is to fulfil our obligations under the Regulatory Reform (Fire Safety) Order 2005.
 In order to achieve this, we undertake the following: